Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 - There are no death planes between the platforming sections.

-- Act 2 looks completely different, with the walls having a yellowish theme similar to the first act, rather than the bluish tones of the final.
+- Act 2 looks completely different, with the walls having a yellowish theme similar to Act 1 rather than the bluish tones of the final.
 The start of the level is also a straight hallway rather than a slope Sonic runs down: